WatchingWatches/GradientInfill/README.md

 ![82570108_1223017127904648_3642722292435255296_o](https://user-images.githubusercontent.com/11015345/72863337-8e827580-3cd0-11ea-9681-e1de7e2071c2.jpg)

 # GradientInfill by WatchingWatches
 Adapted version of the script addGradientInfill.py, which works with Prusa and Orca slicer.
 Both scripts have a own folder with detailed instructions inside of the README file.
+Also Check the different branches for beta releases with new features.